-What Can a Handyman Do in Camarillo, California?
+What Can a Handyman Do Without a License in Camarillo, California?

 In Camarillo (Ventura County), a handyman can do small jobs without a California contractor license only if each job is under the state’s minor work exemption threshold (total price including labor and materials).
 Anything above that threshold, or work that’s part of a larger project, generally requires a California CSLB contractor license (with bonding and other requirements).
 Separate permits may still be required by the City/County building department even when the CSLB license is not required.